rtmdrr/rtmdrr.github.io/_pages/about.md

 My research involves developing statistically sound methodologies for empirical investigation and evaluation for Data Science with a focus on Natural Language Processing applications.
 As part of my research, I am also looking into ways to leverage the statistical properties of language to generate text that is useful for NLP applications such as event processing, fact validation, and summarization.

-Check out my new initiative for helping researchers with their statistical analysis - https://nlpstatclinic.github.io/
+<strong>Check out my new initiative for helping researchers with their statistical analysis</strong> - https://nlpstatclinic.github.io/